sarahzouinina/leetCodeQuestions/README.md

 Output: "example good a"
 Explanation: You need to reduce multiple spaces between two words to a single space in the reversed string.

+### Problem 8: String Compression

+This script implements a character compression algorithm that compresses an array of characters based on consecutive repetitions.
+Each group of consecutive characters is represented by the character followed by the number of times it appears consecutively, but only if it appears more than once.
+The compression is done in-place to utilize space efficiently, and the result modifies the original array of characters.

+#### How It Works
+The algorithm uses two pointers (read and write) to traverse and modify the array in-place.
+As the read pointer goes through the array, it counts occurrences of each character until a different character is encountered.
+The write pointer is used to write the character and its count (if greater than one) back into the array.
+This approach ensures that the space complexity remains constant, as no additional significant space is used apart from the input array.

+Example 1:

+Input: chars = ["a","a","b","b","c","c","c"]
+Output: Return 6, and the first 6 characters of the input array should be: ["a","2","b","2","c","3"]
+Explanation: The groups are "aa", "bb", and "ccc".
+This compresses to "a2b2c3".
+Example 2:

+Input: chars = ["a"]
+Output: Return 1, and the first character of the input array should be: ["a"]
+Explanation: The only group is "a", which remains uncompressed since it's a single character.
+Example 3:

+Input: chars = ["a","b","b","b","b","b","b","b","b","b","b","b","b"]
+Output: Return 4, and the first 4 characters of the input array should be: ["a","b","1","2"].
+Explanation: The groups are "a" and "bbbbbbbbbbbb".
+This compresses to "ab12".